markpmlim/Horizontal_Cross_Cubemap/Readme.md

     textureFromRadianceFile(const char *pathName, int *width, int *height)
 ```

-to load high dynamic range images and create a 2D texture.
+to load high dynamic range images and create the 2D texture.

-Once the 2D texture (of type GL_TEXTURE_2D) is instantiated and program setup is complete, the draw() method is called to render the 3D skybox.
+Once the 2D texture (of type GL_TEXTURE_2D) is instantiated and program setup is complete, the draw() method of OpenGLRenderer is called to render the 3D skybox.

-To allow the user to see the skybox, a simple camera (based on raytracing) is implemented within the fragment shader.
+To enable the skybox to be seen, a simple camera (based on raytracing) is implemented within the fragment shader.

-Basically, the vertex shader produces a large triangle which is clipped output a quad.
+Basically, the vertex shader produces a large triangle which is clipped to output a quad.

 The fragment shader receives some uniforms from the CPU side to help in the setup of a simple camera.
-All the user needs to do is drag the mouse (use a one-finger touch for iOS devices) to look around the insider of the skybox.
+All the user needs to do is drag the mouse (use a one-finger touch for iOS devices) to look around the inside of the skybox.

-In order to access a cubemap texture, a 3D direction must be generated from the mouse drags.
-The direction is converted into a faceIndex and a pair of uv coodinates by calling the function
+In order to access a cubemap texture, a 3D direction vector must be generated from the mouse drags.
+This vector is converted into a faceIndex and a pair of uv coodinates by calling the function

 ```glsl
     dirToCubeUV(vec3 dir, out int faceIndex)
 ```

 All that remains to be done is to map the returned uv to a pixel on the 4:3 texture passed as a uniform to the fragment shader.

 After launching, the output should look like:

 ![](ExpectedOutput.png)